kada2004/Modern_OLTP_OLAP_Data_Project/README.md

 which Contains transactional records, customer details, and product information.

 ## Building API:
-1. Created a python [script](code to be added after push to repo) that converts Kaggle E-commerce dataset from csv to Json format.
+1. Created a python script that converts Kaggle E-commerce dataset from csv to Json format.
 2. Tested first with Postman and Created API client to POST Json data into the FastAPI app.
 3. The Fast API application is build in python [code](https://github.com/kada2004/Modern_OLTP_OLAP_Data_Project/blob/master/fastAPI/app/main.py) run inside of the Docker container and exposed on port 80:80 [link to compose and dockerfile](https://github.com/kada2004/Modern_OLTP_OLAP_Data_Project/blob/master/docker/docker-compose-kafka.yml)
 ## PostMan
    <img width="978" height="459" alt="image" src="https://github.com/user-attachments/assets/b02fc3d3-7fb1-4a23-a4ca-61626f71cd91" />

 ## Start the App
- I have used the same docker compose for all my stack like Kafka, PostgreSQL etc so I run this command in directory of the compose file `sudo docker-compose -f docker-compose-kafka.yml buid` for first or `sudo docker-compose -f docker-compose-kafka.yml up` to start the containers
+ I have used the same docker compose for all my stack like Kafka, PostgreSQL etc so I run this command in directory of the compose file `sudo docker-compose -f docker-compose-kafka.yml buid` first time to build the image or `sudo docker-compose -f docker-compose-kafka.yml up` to start the containers

  <img width="804" height="195" alt="image" src="https://github.com/user-attachments/assets/38de7977-c932-4235-9821-85776ace427a" />
 <img width="1298" height="537" alt="image" src="https://github.com/user-attachments/assets/c9bb9580-03ba-4da4-8b17-fd7bf3cf76a3" />